autocrypt/autocrypt/doc/level1.rst

 addition, synchronization issues arise if new keys for aliases are created on different devices.

-A client MAY allow the user to enable Autocrypt only for a subset of the aliases, or MAY allow the user to configure ``own_state.prefer_encrypt`` on a per-alias basis, though this will likely complicate the UI.
+A MUA MAY allow the user to enable Autocrypt only for a subset of the aliases, or MAY allow the user to configure ``own_state.prefer_encrypt`` on a per-alias basis, though this will likely complicate the UI.